RPM: Author Guidelines

 Save the manuscript as a Word file and attach individual files for each image or figure (excluding tables).
 Save images (figures) individually as an image file (jpg or pdf).

-Submit the entire manuscript and a cover letter stating the objectives of the article to firstname.lastname@example.org.
+Submit the entire manuscript and a cover letter stating the objectives of the article by clicking here.
 For assistance call 732-992-1885.

-REPRINTS—Reprints may be ordered for a nominal fee by contacting email@example.com.
+REPRINTS—Reprints may be ordered for a nominal fee learn more by clicking here.

 1. AMA Manual of Style, 10th ed.
 New York, NY: Oxford University Press; 2007.